-- Always keep the brake discs free of oil and grease, and clean them with brake cleaner when necessary.
+Always keep the brake discs free of oil and grease, and clean them with brake cleaner when necessary.

-- Check the wheel bearing for damage and wear. - " If the wheel bearing is damaged or worn: - Change the wheel bearing. 🔌 - Clean and grease shaft seal ring and bearing surface of the spacer.
+- Change the wheel bearing. - If the wheel bearing is damaged or worn:

+Check the wheel bearing for damage and wear.

+- Clean and grease shaft seal ring 1 and bearing surface 1 of the spacer.
 Clean and grease the shaft seal ring on the right and the running surface of the wheel spindle.

-Long-life grease ( p.
-114)
+Long-life grease (♥ p.
+116)

-- Insert the spacer.
+Insert the spacer.